The Ultimate Day Trip to Hiroshima and Miyajima

 Exhibit #5: Outline of Atomic Bomb Damage (First Floor)

-This is a fascinating exhibit with clothing and items from people who had died and oral histories from people who survived in the beginning.
+This is a fascinating exhibit with clothing and items from people who had died and oral histories from people who survived initially.

-I’ll be honest with you that although I was deeply moved to tears during the video testimonies, by the end of my visit I was annoyed for a number of reasons.
+Although I was deeply moved during the video testimonies, I was annoyed by the end of my visit for several reasons.

-First of all, the museum got some of their facts wrong and second, they presented the bomb without the context of the whole war.
+First, the museum got some of its facts wrong.
+Second, it presented the bomb without the context of the whole war.

-What did the museum get wrong?
-I had planned to tell you what they got wrong in this section, but as I did more research and learned more about the bomb and the war, my explanation grew and grew and became too long to properly fit in this space.
-I’ve included my explanation and my conclusion about whether the bomb was necessary in the conclusion of this post.
+I planned to tell you what they got wrong in this section, but as I researched and learned more about the bomb and the war, my explanation grew and grew and became too long to fit in this space properly.
+I’ve included my explanation and my conclusion about whether the bomb was necessary for the conclusion of this post.

 1:00 – Have Lunch